karinkumar/MetaGLIMPSE/README.md

 ```
 python3.11 RunMetaGLIMPSE_chunk.py  --dosages YOUR_GLIMPSE2_result_refpanel1.vcf.gz YOUR_GLIMPSE2_result_refpanel2.vcf.gz --gl YOUR_GL_FILE.vcf.gz  --out YOUR_OUTNAME_PREFIX --zerodosage --region REGION_NUMBER --chunks 'YOUR_CHUNK_FILE.txt --chr 'chr20'
 ```
+Note: we have only done extensive testing on variants that are present in both reference panels.
+Those that are not missing in a particular reference panel are copied from the that single-panel imputation.
+However, we have not tested the copying extensively, so please double check to make sure it looks right if you are using these variants from the MetaGLIMPSE output

 ****Frequently Asked Questions (FAQ)****